 - 65. The consent holder shall advise the Civil Aviation Authority at least three months prior to the commissioning of the first wind turbine as part of the Kaiwaikawe Wind Farm of the finalised co-ordinates of the sites where the wind turbines are to be installed. - 66.
-The Kaiwaikawe Wind Farm shall be lit with aviation obstacle as required by the Civil Aviation Authority under Civil Aviation Rules, Part 77.19 Determination (or its equivalent rule) at the time of commissioning of the wind farm. - 67.
+The Kaiwaikawe Wind Farm shall be lit with aviation obstacle as required by the Civil Aviation Authority under Civil Aviation Rules, Part 77.19 Determination (or its equivalent rule) at the time of commissioning of the wind farm.
+No white lights shall be utilised as part of the aviation obstacle lighting for the Kaiwaikawe Wind Farm. - 67.
 No later than five working days after the construction of all wind turbines is completed (or after each stage, if the Kaiwaikawe Wind Farm is constructed in stages), the consent holder shall submit a registered surveyor's determination of the height and position of the wind turbines to the Civil Aviation Authority.
 The consent holder shall also submit proof of compliance with the aviation obstacle lighting standards.
 All correspondence to the Civil Aviation Authority in relation to this condition shall be copied to the Resource ConsentsGeneral Manager Environmental Services, Kaipara District Council. - 68.
 Should the consent holder decide not to proceed with the construction of the Kaiwaikawe Wind Farm, the consent holder shall notify the Civil Aviation Authority within five working days of its decision.